 Utovlan period delay tablets require a prescription, which can be obtained when you buy Utovlan online through The Independent Pharmacy using our online doctor consultation service.
 It is not available over the counter.
-Our simple health questionnaire takes just a few minutes to complete, and we offer same-day UK dispatch on all orders placed before 4pm with tracked delivery and plain packaging.
+Our simple health questionnaire takes just a few minutes to complete, and we can deliver as quickly as the next working day with tracked delivery and plain packaging.

 - Heavy, painful or irregular periods

 - Premenstrual tension (PMT)